 My Calling to This Work

-I’m an end-of-life doula and aging expert trained by the International End-of-Life Doula Association (INELDA), VNS Hospice, and Calvary Hospital Hospice.
-I provide compassionate end-of-life support and practical aging guidance to individuals and families throughout Manhattan (including hospice and palliative care patients residing at Mary Manning Walsh Home), as well as to clients across the greater New York City metropolitan area.
+I’m an Aging Guide and End-of-Life Doula trained by the International End-of-Life Doula Association (INELDA), VNS Hospice, and Calvary Hospital Hospice.
+I provide compassionate and practical aging and end-of-life support to individuals and families throughout Manhattan (including hospice and palliative care patients residing at Mary Manning Walsh Home), as well as to clients across the greater New York City metropolitan area.

 As an end-of-life doula – also known as a death doula or death midwife – I offer personalized guidance, education, and emotional support tailored to your unique needs and your family’s circumstances.
 My approach ensures your wishes, values, and dignity are always honored.